 The demand for new specialists experienced in complicated technology is considerably increased in the USA, Canada, and Western Europe.

-The Bureau of Labor Statistics predicts the employment growth of 31% by 2026 in the USA.
+The Bureau of Labor Statistics predicts employment growth of 31% by 2026 in the USA.
 About 255,400 IT jobs are expected to be opened up within this period.
-Besides, we see the increase of wagesin the IT sphere.
+Besides, we see an increase in wages in the IT-sphere.

 This is the growth of approximately 3% while the general U.S. wage growth is 1,8%.

-Today we can also observe constant IT spending growth.
+Before Covid-19 we also observed constant IT spending growth.
 It takes into account all expenses on technologies upgrade, better customer experiences, security, business management.

 4. Forms of Outsourcing